wing897/mini-project-207/README.md

 This website is made with the help of “Create with Code: Build Your Own Website” by Clyde Hatter.
 It includes the following:
-- navigation menu for About Me, Portfolio, Services, and Contact (only placeholder links)
+- Navigation menu for About Me, Portfolio, Services, and Contact (only placeholder links)
 - About Me section includes a short description about myself and on why I chose to take the Diploma in Computer Science (also includes a clickable picture where you can switch between a picture of our dog and my young self)
 - Hobbies and interests section
 - Footer which displays contact details like email address and social media links (only placeholder)